113ll3/Ibmclouddocscli/index.md

 Sign up for [{{site.data.keyword.Bluemix_notm}}](http://ibm.biz/ibm-registration).

-* If you're using Microsoft Windows &trade;, you must use Windows 10 or later.
+* If you are using Microsoft Windows &trade;, you must use Windows 10 or later.

 * You must use the stable channel for Docker, with a minimum version of 1.13.1.